Fatal Fury 3: Road to the Final Victory: Reception

-In Japan, Game Machine listed Fatal Fury 3: Road to the Final Victory on their May 1, 1995 issue as being the second most-popular arcade game at the time.
+In Japan, Game Machine listed Fatal Fury 3: Road to the Final Victory as the second most popular arcade game of April 1995.
 According to Famitsu, the AES version sold over 34,810 copies in its first week on the market.

 On release, Famicom Tsūshin scored the Neo Geo version of the game a 32 out of 40.
 The four reviewers of Electronic Gaming Monthly scored it a 7.675 out of 10.
 They had widely varied reactions to the game, and two of them remarked that it lacked the "feel" of a Fatal Fury game, but all four rated it as a very playable fighting game which is worth at least trying in the arcade.
 While acknowledging that Fatal Fury fans might be disappointed by the reduced roster of fighters, GamePro praised the new third fighting plane and ranking system, and concluded that "Instead of simply adding more fighters, FF3 does more with fewer fighters (hidden moves and so on) and a unique method of gameplay."
 They gave the Neo Geo CD a generally positive review as well, remarking that Bob and Franco are "uninteresting" new characters but praising the detailed stages, the controls, and the modifications to Mai's Swan Dive attack.

 In a retrospective review, Maximum highly praised the game's adaptation of combos and special moves, and argued that if it were not for the difficulty in executing super power moves, Fatal Fury 3 would have become the leading action game in the arcades.
 They gave it 4 out of 5 stars.

 Next Generation reviewed the Neo-Geo version of the game, rating it two stars out of five, and stated that "The players are all able, even if just for a few seconds, to slip out of the line of fire either to avoid enemy attack or to set up for an offensive move.
 Beyond this feature the game is standard fare."